 In the Envisioning phase, you’ll create visual images of the future you want to create.
 This may include putting together a vision board, creating a piece of art, meditation, or some other method of bringing those images to life.
 Staying focused on your vision makes the planning process much easier.

 Planning is at the heart of any good design, and it’s essential for creating a strategy to manifest the future you’ve envisioned in the previous step.
 You can use The Self-Care Planner*, which has the Rate Your 8 tool built-in, or some other planning tool that helps you stay organized while you implement new habits.
-(NOTE: A free copy of The Self-Care Planner is included with an annual membership to the Lifestyle Design Studio.)

 This phase often gets overlooked, yet it’s probably one of the reasons you’ve given up on goals in the past.
 The commitment phase looks at your readiness to pursue specific goals.
 There’s an art and science to goal achievement, and assessing readiness is a vital when it comes to sustainable behavior change.

 The final phase of the Lifestyle Design Process is where you begin to manifest the life you’ve envisioned.
 In this phase, your vision begins to come to life in the form of new opportunities and helpful people who bring you closer your goals.
 This is also the point when you start to feel more alive as you find a sense of balance and ease with your new habits and routines.
 And who doesn’t want to feel alive?